PlaidCloud/website/content/en/docs/concepts/services-networking/dual-stack.md

 {{< codenew file="service/networking/dual-stack-preferred-svc.yaml" >}}

 1. This Service specification explicitly defines `IPv6` and `IPv4` in `.spec.ipFamilies` as well as defining `PreferDualStack` in `.spec.ipFamilyPolicy`.
-When Kubernetes assigns an IPv6 and IPv4 address in `.spec.ClusterIPs`, `.spec.ClusterIP` is set to the IPv6 address because that is the first element in the `.spec.ClusterIPs` array, overriding the default.
+When PlaidCloud assigns an IPv6 and IPv4 address in `.spec.ClusterIPs`, `.spec.ClusterIP` is set to the IPv6 address because that is the first element in the `.spec.ClusterIPs` array, overriding the default.

 {{< codenew file="service/networking/dual-stack-preferred-ipfamilies-svc.yaml" >}}